Alifushi: Economy

+Transport

+The island is accessible via inter-atoll ferry services, private speedboats, or domestic flights connecting through regional airports within Raa Atoll (such as Ifuru Airport).

 Geography

 Alifushi and Etthingili (Powell Islands in the Admiralty Chart) stand on a detached reef of their own with very deep waters (no sounding), between this isolated reef shelf and the northern end of the main Northern Maalhosmadulhu Atoll.

 Alifushi is 207.43 km north of the country's capital, Malé.

 Economy

 This island is renowned for its carpenters and boat builders.